Wilderness Guide, Founder, and Boundary Waters Advocate

 He also likes to fish.
 Prepare yourself for the fast action of smallmouth bass, thrill of big pike, and fun of a marble-eyed walleye.
 You've never experienced fresh fish like the out-of-the-lake and into-the-frying-pan ultimate fish fry of a Boundary Waters canoe trip.

-In winter, Jason guides dogsledding trips in and around the Boundary Waters at Wintergreen Dogsled Lodge.
-In addition to the North Woods, dogsledding has taken him to the Rocky Mountains and the Arctic.
+When the lakes freeze over, you'll find Jason outdoors as well.
+He has a decade's worth of experience guiding dogsledding trips in and around the Boundary Waters with Wintergreen Dogsled Lodge.
+In addition to the North Woods, dogsledding has taken him to the Rocky Mountains, Hudson Bay and the high Arctic.

-Jason has also guided commercial rafting trips in Colorado and Utah for Dvorak's Kayak and Rafting Expeditions.
+In his earlier years, Jason developed guiding and recreational water safety skills guiding commercial rafting trips in Colorado and Utah for Dvorak's Kayak and Rafting Expeditions.

 Jason grew up on an Iowa family farm.
 He graduated Phi Beta Kappa from Luther College in Decorah, Iowa, and with distinction from the Univ. of Iowa College of Law.
 In his spare time, Jason likes to build things.
 He really likes sharing the North Woods with people.